SriSaiRatnaAbhishekKosuri128922/brain-tumor-detection/README.md

 ## ✅ Results

-- 📈 Achieved high accuracy on validation and test sets
+- 📈 Achieved Achieved 97.06% accuracy on test data
 - 🔬 Demonstrated feasibility of AI-assisted diagnosis in medical imaging
+- 🔁 Generalizable to other 4-class brain tumor MRI datasets

 ---